AdaCore/spark2014/docs/lrm/source/statements.rst

    Dynamic Semantics

-12. Iteration associated with a generalized iterator or a container element iterator procedes as follows.
+12. Iteration associated with a generalized iterator or a container element iterator proceeds as follows.
 An object of the iteration cursor subtype of T (hereafter called "the cursor") is created and is initialized to the result of calling First, passing in the given container object.
 Each iteration begins by calling Has_Element, passing